 When you’re sick or hurt, you need medical care right away.
 Your primary care doctor can treat acute care issues such as fever, flu, sinus infections, and injuries.
 And if your primary care doctor isn’t available immediately, you can see one of our other partner providers for urgent care at your medical home.

 We can help you choose a primary care doctor that meets your needs and fits your schedule.
 Contact us for more information.

 Frequently Asked Questions

-Our primary care physicians (PCPs) are similar to coaches because they direct and coordinate all aspects of your health care – physical, emotional and mental.
-They listen to your questions, assess symptoms, recommend treatment approaches, prescribe medication and refer you to the proper specialist when needed.
+Our primary care doctors are similar to coaches because they direct and coordinate all aspects of your health care – physical, emotional, and mental.
+They listen to your questions, assess symptoms, recommend treatment approaches, prescribe medication, and refer you to the proper specialist when needed.